zj1016/vscode-comment-translate-ai/README.md

     ![select](https://i.postimg.cc/c12rCHVz/select.png)

+3. Set up is complete
+   🤡if you want to change the target language and translation language, please change it in [comment-translate](https://marketplace.visualstudio.com/items?itemName=intellsmi.comment-translate).

-3. Set up is complete, if you want to translate more humanized or other standards, you can customize the system prompt and user prompt in settings.
+   🤡If you want to change the translation style, you can set the custom system prompt and user prompt in this plugin.

-   (\${source} is the type provided to AI for translation, \${target} is the target language provided to AI, and \${content} is the text content provided to AI)
+   (There are three placeholders, \${source} is the type provided to AI for translation, \${target} is the target language provided to AI, and \${content} is the text content provided to AI)

-   😊The default \${source} and \${target} are obtained from the configuration of [comment-translate](https://marketplace.visualstudio.com/items?itemName=intellsmi.comment-translate)